• Skip to primary navigation

 This platform shows the fund’s rating on a scale of AAA-CCC and its quality ESG score out of 10.
 The ETF EST analytics gives the percentage of the fund’s peers with ESG scores lower or equal to the fund in question.

-Besides that, it provides a global position compared to all funds from data sources by MSCI.
-That will allow you to see how well your firm ranks.
+Besides that, it provides a global position compared to all funds from MSCI data sources.
+This will allow you to see how well your firm ranks.

 It is easy to find ESG ETFs using this tool, but the investor’s research should not stop at that point.
 This is the only platform where you can access the ESG data you need for ESG investing.

-Strive to understand how the ETF determines and manages ESG investments and identify ESG risks involved.
+Strive to understand how the ETF determines and manages ESG investments and identify the risks involved in ESG.
 That will encourage safe, sustainable investment.
 Fortunately, ESG ETF educates investors and provides insights.
 Check on the ETF Channel tab for more information.

 See Related: Best EV Battery Stocks